lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **SPIRE Agent Attestation Transport**: SPIRE Agent uses standard TLS (not mTLS) for gRPC communication with SPIRE Server
 - **TPM App Key Usage**: TPM App Key is used for attestation proof (in SovereignAttestation message), not for TLS client certificate authentication
 - **SPIRE Agent Attestation Transport**: SPIRE Agent uses standard TLS (not mTLS) for gRPC communication with SPIRE Server
-- **TPM App Key Usage**: TPM App Key is used for attestation proof (in SovereignAttestation message), not for TLS client certificate authentication
-- **Token Caching**: Mobile location verification microservice caches CAMARA auth_req_id (persisted to file) and access_token (with expiration) to reduce API calls and improve performance
+- **Token Caching** (Runtime Verification): Mobile location verification microservice (used by Envoy WASM Filter) caches CAMARA auth_req_id (persisted to file) and access_token (with expiration) to reduce API calls and improve performance
-- **Location Verification Caching**: The `verify_location` API result is cached with configurable TTL (default: 15 minutes).
+- **Location Verification Caching** (Runtime Verification): The `verify_location` API result is cached with configurable TTL (default: 15 minutes).
 The actual CAMARA API is called at most once per TTL period; subsequent calls within the TTL return the cached result.
 This significantly reduces CAMARA API calls and improves performance.
+Note: This caching is for runtime verification at the enterprise gateway, not during attestation.
-- **GPS/GNSS Sensor Bypass**: GPS/GNSS sensors (trusted hardware) bypass mobile location verification entirely, allowing attestation to proceed without CAMARA API calls
+- **GPS/GNSS Sensor Bypass** (Runtime Verification): GPS/GNSS sensors (trusted hardware) bypass mobile location service entirely at the enterprise gateway, allowing requests directly without CAMARA API calls

 This flow provides hardware-backed identity attestation where the SPIRE Agent proves its identity using the TPM, and the SPIRE Server verifies this proof through the Keylime Verifier before issuing credentials.